MarcosEstebanDev/MarcosEstebanDev/README.md

 📫 How to reach me

 In progress... https://marcosgodoy.netlify.app check back later for an update!

+I usually have fun in the codewars proposal https://www.codewars.com/users/MarcosGodoydevelopped/stats

 Skillsets previously developed and utilitsed:

 Windows cmd